1960 United States Senate election in Texas

 The 1960 United States Senate election in Texas was held on November 8, 1960.
 Incumbent Democratic U.S. Senator Lyndon Baines Johnson, who was simultaneously running for Vice President of the United States, was re-elected to a third term in office.
 Johnson had Texas law changed to allow him to run for both offices at once.
-As of 2023, this is the last time the Democrats won the Class 2 Senate seat from Texas.
+As of 2024, this is the last time the Democrats won the Class 2 Senate seat in Texas.

 Johnson spent much of the year focused on his other campaigns.
 First, his unsuccessful campaign for the Democratic nomination for President ended in defeat at the hands of John F. Kennedy at the July Democratic National Convention.
 At the convention, Kennedy chose Johnson as his running mate.

 General election

 Results

 Johnson carried his Senate seat quite easily, although in the presidential race, the Kennedy-Johnson ticket won the state over the Republican Nixon-Lodge ticket by only two percentage points.

 Because the Kennedy-Johnson ticket was victorious in the presidential race, Johnson never took office for his third term.
 Instead, William Blakley was appointed to fill the vacancy and a special election was scheduled for May 1961.
 Johnson's opponent in this race, John Tower, went on to win the special election over Blakley.